Samdemarco/react-portfolio/README.md

 ## Description

-This web application is a text editor that runs in the browser.
-It is a single-page application that meets the PWA criteria.
-Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application is also capable of functioning offline.
+This web application is my personal web page and was created using the React.js JavaScript open-source library.
+It is a single-page application that has various sections like my portfolio of projects, work experience, and resume.

 ## App Snapshots